 The Open Health Systems Laboratory (OHSL) is a public benefit corporation that builds, supports and manages project teams to improve research and diagnosis outcomes.
 We have technical expertise in utilizing the latest developments in information technology, namely informatics, communication, natural language processing, and data collection and mining to bring solutions to our clients.

 Our knowledge of the U.S. federal research grants and contracts process, and our extensive global network and access to top researchers throughout the world has helped deliver better access to health care services and has improved research outcomes to our customers.

-- attuned to international health systems trends in policy and technology;
+We are attuned to international health systems policy and technology trends;

-- encourages and incubates ideas for innovative problem solving in the area of life sciences research through collaborations; and
+We encourage and incubate ideas for innovative problem solving in life sciences research through collaborations;

-- installs mechanisms for funding, program management, evaluation, execution, and entrepreneurship in the field of life sciences.
+We install mechanisms for funding, program management, evaluation, execution, and entrepreneurship in the life sciences.

-OHSL was originally created as a program of the International Network for Cancer Treatment and Research (INCTR) in 2008, a not-for-profit organization dedicated to helping build capacity for cancer research and treatment.
-OHSL later incorporated as an independent non-profit organization in 2011, and re-incorporated in 2017 as a public benefit corporation (B-Corp).
+OHSL was originally created in 2008 as a program of the International Network for Cancer Treatment and Research (INCTR) , a not-for-profit organization dedicated to helping build capacity for cancer research and treatment.
+In 2011, OHSL incorporated as an independent non-profit organization, and re-incorporated in 2017 as a public benefit corporation (B-Corp).